-Our client: The Challenge, a national youth charity, working with the UK’s Department for Education
+Our client: The Challenge, a national social integration charity, working with the UK’s Department for Education

-Our end customer: UK students aged 16-23 following technical education courses (“T Levels”)
+Our end customer: UK students aged 16-23 following the soon to be introduced technical education courses (“T Levels”)

 Creating an ecosystem to build a highly skilled technical workforce in the UK